Alert Strategies¶

 - For notifications based on levels, further refine the data scope of specific level events;

-- For notifications based on members, limit members or teams to only focus on events that match specific labels.
+- For notifications based on members, limit members or teams to focus only on events that match specific tags.

-After adding filters, only events that meet both the level requirements and filter conditions will trigger notifications.
+After adding filters, only events that meet the level requirements and filter conditions will trigger notifications.

 After clicking the filter button, the system will automatically retrieve the fields of the current workspace and set filter conditions in the form of key:value

 .
-You can choose the following matching methods: equals, does not equal, wildcard, inverse wildcard, and regular expression matching.
-Multiple filtering conditions for the same key
+You can choose the following matching methods: equals, not equals, wildcard, inverse wildcard, and regular expression matching.
+Multiple filter conditions for the same key

-field have an OR relationship, while filtering conditions for different key
+field are in OR relationship, while filter conditions for different key

 You can configure filter conditions in the following two ways: